Glischrochilus: Ecology

 Glischrochilus beetles from the subgenus Librodor, consisting the majority of species in the genus, feed on exuding sap from injured trees and decaying vegetable or fungal matter.
 They are also attracted to ripening fruits, as well as beer, vinegar, wine, fruit juice and fermenting beverages.
 They frequently drown as they feed, rendering these liquids unsuitable for consumption.
 They congregate in large numbers when such beverages are present, often ruining picnics and outdoor gatherings like barbecues, earning them their common names of 'picnic beetles', 'picnic bugs', or 'beer bugs'.
 Researchers who wish to attract the bugs use bait that contains beer, molasses, vinegar, pineapple and other ingredients.

 Glischrochilus beetles from the subgenus Glischrochilus on the other hand are facultative and obligatory predators of soft invertebrates (including insect larvae) living under tree barks.

 Species from both subgenera are found in North America and Eurasia.

 Glischrochilus are also known to be involved in the transmission of the plant pathogenic fungi Ceratocystis and Fusarium.
-They are also considered pests of certain fruit and vegetable crops like strawberries, corn, tomatoes, apricot, muskmelons, raspberries, and peaches.
+They are also considered pests of certain fruit and vegetable crops like strawberries, corn, tomatoes, apricot, melons, raspberries, and peaches.
 They normally only become a problem when fruits are damaged or are overripe and beginning to ferment.
 They are difficult to control as they are primarily attracted to the odor of food.
 Methods of control include scent baits and removing damaged or overripe fruits.